camunda/camunda-docs/docs/guides/getting-started-orchestrate-human-tasks.md

 :::

 :::note
 Getting stuck?
 Book a meeting with our User Success Specialists.
-Follow the links dependant on the location you are joining:
+Follow the links dependent on the location you are joining:

 - [American regions](https://meetings.salesloft.com/camunda/jonathanjohnson)
 - [EMEA, APAC and other regions](https://meetings.salesloft.com/camunda/daan)